 The Health Plan will utilize available Non-Title XIX/XXI funds to cover Medicare Part D copayments for Title XIX and Non-Title XIX persons with SMI, with the following limitations:

-- Copayments are to be covered for medications on the AHCCCS Behavioral Health Drug List.
+- Copayments are to be covered for behavioral health medications on the AHCCCS Preferred Drug List.
 Copayments are to be covered for medications prescribed by in-network providers.
 The Health Plan The Health Plan may utilize Non-Title XIX/XXI funds for coverage of medications during the Medicare Part D coverage gap; and

 - If a request for an exception has been submitted and denied by the Medicare Part D plan, The Health Plan may utilize Non-Title XIX/XXI funds to cover the cost of the non-covered Part D medication for persons with SMI, regardless of Title XIX/XXI eligibility.